COVID-19: PTF warns of high risks in protest gatherings

-The Presidential Task Force PTF on COVID-19 has appealed to #EndSARS protesters to listen to the voice of reason and tow the path of dialogue.
+The Presidential Task Force (PTF) on the Novel Coronavirus (COVID-19) pandemic has advised #EndSARS protesters to listen to the voice of reason and tow the path of dialogue.

-Chairman of the Presidential Task Force PTF on COVID-19 and Secretary to the Government of the Federation (SGF), Mr Boss Mustapha, made the appeal during a briefing in Abuja.
+PTF Chairman and Secretary to the Government of the Federation (SGF), Mr. Boss Mustapha, made the appeal at a media briefing of the task force yesterday in Abuja.

-The SGF noted the disregard for non-pharmaceutical interventions advised to protect people from being infected with the virus has become alarming, especially in all the protest gatherings seen across the country of recent.

-He warned the disregard with which protesters had treated the advice to maintain social distance, wear facemasks and other protective measures had the capacity to ignite a new wave of the outbreak.
+He warned that protesters’ disregard to maintain social distance, wear facemasks and take other protective measures could trigger a new wave of outbreak.

 “It will not be out of place for the PTF to, in consideration of the foregoing, remind all Nigerians that we are in the middle of a global pandemic.